mfigurski80/HydroErosion/README.md

 # HydroErosion
-Model of eroding rain on landscape
+Python model of rain eroding a landscape.